node-class-may-2023/ComIT_Node/javascript.md

 * The **do/while** statement creates a loop that executes a specified statement until the test condition evaluates to false
 * The condition is evaluated after executing the statement, resulting in the specified statement executing **at least once**
 * In this case the code will be executed once and then ask for a condition
-* It's similar to while but the difference it's where we use the condition to evaluate wether it will iterate or not
+* It's similar to while but the difference it's where we use the condition to evaluate whether it will iterate or not

 **Example:**
 ```js